 - Ideal Texture Contrast: Crunchy lettuce, crisp bacon, and juicy tomatoes create balance.

-- Broad Crowd Appeal: Family-friendly yet special enough for entertaining or weekend meals.
+- Broad Crowd Appeal: Family-friendly yet special enough for entertaining or weekend meals; pair with blended cocktails for summer entertaining.

 - Neat Serving Style: Individual wedges lower mess and enable easy plating and portioning.